pebble-dev/rebble-help/_topic/subscription.md

 - Weather info on the built-in weather app, and Timeline

-- A faster (30 minute) timeline sync period
+- A faster (30 minute) Timeline sync period

 - A warm fuzzy feeling for supporting the project